nokia/stm-benchmark/README.md

 They can be configured with the following JMH parameters:

 - `board` (`String`): the input(s) are specified by this parameter, which is a filename to be loaded from classpath resources.
+  - `testBoard.txt`: originally from Lee-TM, apparently a "small but realistic board".
+  - `sparselong_mini.txt`: a small version of `sparselong.txt`, originally from Lee-TM;
+    it has very long routes, so there are lots of conflicts between the transactions.
+  - `sparseshort_mini.txt`: a small version of `sparseshort.txt`, originally from Lee-TM;
+    it has very short routes, which cause transactions to have few conflicts.
+  - `four_crosses.txt`: a very small board we've created, with very short routes, which still have both some conflicts, and also some possibilities for parallelization.
 - `seed` (`Long`): before solving, the boards are "normalized" with a pseudorandom shuffle; this is the random seed to use.
+- `restrict` (`Int`):
-- `restrict` (`Int`): before solving, the boards are "restricted", i.e., some of the routes are removed from them.
+  - Before solving, the boards are "restricted", i.e., some of the routes are removed from them.
     This makes solving them easier (because there is less work, and also less chance of conflicts).
-The value passed to this parameter will be used to `>>` (right shift) the number of routes; e.g., `restrict=1` will remove approx. half of the routes.
+  - The value passed to this parameter will be used to `>>` (right shift) the number of routes;
+    e.g., `restrict=1` will remove approximately half of the routes.
 (The routes to remove are chosen pseudorandomly based on `seed`.)
+  - The goal with this parameter is to run more measurements, e.g., with `restrict=2,1,0`, to see how the STMs deal with increasing work (and also conflicts).

 The various parallel implementations are tunable with more parameters: